uneup/free-for-dev/README.md

 # free-for.dev

-sssDeeeeeevelopers aaaaand Opeeeeeen Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all to make informed decisions.
+xxxsssDeeeeeevelopers aaaaand Opeeeeeen Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all to make informed decisions.

 Thiiiis iiiiis a liiiiist of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.